 Over the years, I’ve discovered a few extra tips and tricks that guarantee your pumpkin seeds turn out perfectly crunchy, salty and delicious every single time.

 - Adjust the Spices.
 For this recipe, I used 2 cups of pumpkin seeds.
 However, every pumpkin will yield a different amount.
-So, be sure to adjust the spice ratio, using more or less depending on how many pumpkin seeds you have.
+So, be sure to adjust the spice ratio, using more or less depending on how many you have.

 - Air Fry in Batches.
 It’s okay if you have a little bit of overlap in your air fryer.
-However, you want the seeds to be able to fit in a fairly even layer.
-If you have more or a smaller air fryer, work in batches in order to allow them to cook evenly.
+However, you want the seeds to be able to fit in a fairly even single layer.
+If you have more or a smaller air fryer, work in batches to allow them to cook evenly.

 - Shake the Seeds.
 If you’re using an air fryer basket or the seeds aren’t super dry, be sure to shake them after 6 minutes of cooking.